-Most Interesting Moon Facts
+The Most Interesting Moon Facts

 How did it get there?

-What is blazes is our moon doing way out there?
+“What in blazes is our moon doing way out there?
 It’s too far out to be a satellite of Earth.
-It is too big to have been captured by the Earth… But then, if the moon is neither a true satellite of the Earth or a captured one, what is it?
-How did it get there? ― Isaac Asimov
+It is too big to have been captured by the Earth.
+If the moon is neither a true satellite of the Earth or a captured one, what is it?
+How did it get there?” ― Isaac Asimov

-How Old is our Lunar Partner?
+Old is Our Lunar Partner?

 Moon Rocks, Minerals, and Elements

-Uranium 236 is a long-lived radioactive nuclear waste that results from spent nuclear fuel reprocessed uranium.
-Neptunium 237 is a radioactive element that is the by-product of nuclear reactors using plutonium.
+Uranium 236 is a long-lived radioactive nuclear waste material left over from nuclear fuel reprocessed from uranium.
+Neptunium 237 is a by-product of nuclear reactors using plutonium.

-So What’s Wrong with the Moon?
+What Else is Wrong with the Moon?

-Lunar sample analysis shows the moon surface is depleted iron.
+“Lunar sample analysis shows the moon surface is made of depleted iron.
 This is consistent with a lower density of 3.34 grams per cubic centimeter.
-The question of the moon’s core is of debate. ― Space in the 21st Century by Richard S. Lewis
+The question of the moon’s core is of debate.” ― Space in the 21st Century by Richard S. Lewis

-If the astronomical data are reduced, it is found that the data require that the interior of the moon is more hollow than a homogeneous sphere. ― Dr. Gordon MacDonald, NASA scientist 1962
+“If the astronomical data are reduced, it is found that the data require that the interior of the moon is more hollow than a homogeneous sphere.” ― Dr. Gordon MacDonald, NASA scientist 1962

-The lunar orbiter experiments vastly improve our knowledge of the moon’s gravitational field, indicating the frightening possibility that the moon might be hollow. ― Dr. Sean C. Solomon MIT 1969
+“The lunar orbiter experiments vastly improve our knowledge of the moon’s gravitational field, indicating the frightening possibility that the moon might be hollow.” ― Dr. Sean C. Solomon MIT 1969

-A natural satellite cannot be a hollow object.
-Therefore, the moon appears to not be a natural satellite at all. ― Dr. Carl Sagan
+“A natural satellite cannot be a hollow object.
+Therefore, the moon appears to not be a natural satellite at all.” ― Dr. Carl Sagan

 The Dark Side of the Moon